 Coloured overlays

-Coloured paper
+- Coloured paper

-Extra time up to 25%
+- Extra time up to 25%

-Oral language modifier
+- Oral language modifier

-Human Reader / Scribe
+- Human Reader / Scribe

-Computer Reader
+- Computer Reader

-Supervised rest breaks
+- Supervised rest breaks

-Word processors
+- Word processors

-Testing will normally be carried out during normal LS lesson time, although where detailed evidence is required (for example for a reader or scribe), there may be an additional charge to parents.
+Testing will normally be carried out during normal LS lesson time, although those who need assessment but do not receive individual Learning Support are also assessed during normal lesson times.
 Those identified as needing extra time who are not currently receiving regular extra support will be encouraged to join LS for the duration of their GCSE courses.